 Open a terminal and login as root.

 Through the rest of this article - I will be using a device path of /dev/sdy - replace with your actual device.
 You can verify which device you are using by removing all USB flash devices.
 Insert the device you want to use and list your devices.
 You can recognize the removable device by the number 1 in the RM column.

 We will be using an unencrypted boot partition, so we cannot hide the presence of a Linux system on the device and where it is.
 Before we do anything we will fill the device using a random pattern.
 The benefit is that encrypted data cannot be distinguished from the rest of the device.

 Start by unmounting your device - using force if necessary.

 Wipe the device (double check device path) using a random pattern.

 For this article I am using a 64G SanDisk Extreme.
 To be able to exchange unencrypted data without having to boot the USB we will create a partition of 16G.
-To maximize compatibility we can use exFAT which be read by most systems.
+To maximize compatibility we use exFAT which will be readable by most systems.

 The intention is to create a hybrid USB capable of booting from a BIOS system as well as an EFI system so we need a special BIOS partition as well.

 sgdisk --mbrtogpt /dev/sdy